salemhilal/salemhilal.github.io/articles/eleventy/eleventy.md

 };
 ```

-I also wanted to customize the HTML that the markdown engine spits out.
-I'm
-using [Tachyons][tachyons] to style this site, which uses specifically-named
+I'm using [Tachyons][tachyons] to style this site, which uses specifically-named
-classes to style elements (like most CSS frameworks).
+classes to style elements (like many CSS frameworks).
 I was able to add custom
-classes to the output HTML by adding a plugin to the underlying markdown
+classes to the output HTML by adding a plugin directly to the underlying
-library:
+markdown library:

 ```js
 const md = require("markdown-it");